A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/GAM example.md

 plot_smooth(gam_mod1, view="Day", plot_all="Microcosm", rm.ranef=F, xlab = "Day", ylab = "Y")
 ```
 Now that we have accounted for the temporal pseudoreplication we can add our "Treatment".
-There are several ways to add Treatment to the model (which we will explore later) but for now we will add it so that it accounts for the most variability possible.
+There are several ways to add Treatment to the model (which we will explore later) but for now we will add it so that it accounts for the highest possible variability.

 You will notice "Treatment" appears twice in the model.
-The first instance "s(Day, by = Treatment)" allows the smooth function to vary by each level of "Treatment".
-The second instance "+ Treatment" is specifying Treatment as an additive variable and allows the smoothers to vary by intercept for each level of Treatment.
+The first instance "s(Day, by = Treatment)" creates three smooth functions, on for each level of the Treatment (e.g. control, equilibrated and unequilibrated).
+The second instance "+ Treatment" is specifying Treatment as an additive variable and allows the smoothers to vary by intercept for each level of the Treatment.
 ```{r, eval=TRUE, echo = FLASE}
 gam_mod2 <- gam(Y ~ s(Day, by = Treatment) + Treatment + s(Day,Microcosm, bs = "fs"),
                 family = gaussian (), method = "REML", data = data)
 plot_smooth(gam_mod2, view="Day", plot_all="Treatment", rm.ranef=F, xlab = "Day", ylab = "Y")
 ```

-Now we need to explore our model fit.
-First we can compare our model to our actual data or averages for each treatment
+Now we need to explore our model fit by comparing it to our actual data or averages for each treatment
 ```{r, eval=TRUE, echo = FLASE}
 avg_Y <- aggregate(Y ~ Treatment + Day, data = data, FUN = mean)